Sustainability and cultural events – mica

 But cultural organizations, festivals, venues and even artists must also consider their responsibilities and how they can contribute to a more sustainable environment.
 A purely technocratic approach that looks for external solutions (e.g. the obsession with reducing C02 emissions) is not enough: internal dimensions must also be taken into account.
 Examples of this include the selection of artists for events with a focus on gender, diversity, well-being, and fair pay – even with regard to human relationships in the workplace.

-The Green Touring Guide sees the biggest hurdles in implementing sustainable event strategies as “fear of higher costs”, “uncharted territory”, “suspicion of ‘greenwashing’” and “doubts about the benefits or impact”.
+The Green Touring Guide sees the biggest hurdles in implementing sustainable event strategies as “fear of higher costs”, “uncharted territory”, “suspicion of ‘greenwashing’” and “doubts regarding the benefits or impact”.
 This requires a practice-oriented, interactive expansion of capacities with a focus on practical learning.
 Proven, effective procedures must be shared in the spirit of knowledge transfer.
 These things are essential for everyone who works in the cultural sector and beyond: In order for a movement towards sustainability to take place, cooperation is needed from all protagonists – from decision-makers and cultural leaders to cultural practitioners, managers, audiences and others.
 The first step is to implement democratic, participatory, inclusive cultural policy and sustainable financing.

 It is important to accept that we must move away from mainstream neoliberal capitalist paradigms.
 This logic constantly demands growth, profit and power; Instead, we must strive for reduction and dismantling in all areas.
 Berthold Franke, regional director of the Goethe-Institut for Central and Eastern Europe, calls it “smartly shrinking” (More Europe, p.
 82).
 Instead of ever more variations of the same thing, we need a fundamental shift from quantitative to qualitative values.
 However, dismantling and reduction are associated with other challenges – they cause or accelerate problems such as the need for framework conditions for living wages for the creation, production and presentation of music.
 The only way to create effective solutions and shape sustainable, collective futures is through strong collaboration within and outside the industry.